b-e-p/bep/README.md

 ## The Basic Commands

-(Note, for all commands, specify the language arg only if wanting to process a package under a language version other than the system default)
+(Note, for all commands, specify the `--language` arg only if wanting to process a package under a language version other than the system default)

 ### To install packages: